DrK-Lo/lotterhoslabprotocols/notebook/purchasing.md

       - Index to charge from (Ask Katie if not sure),
       - Account code: 'Scientific Supplies',
       - Click "Send to Approval",
-      - Print that page to a pdf and save it to Orders and Receipts using the format below for file name.
+      - Print that page (or the order confirmation you should receive by email) to a pdf and save it to Orders and Receipts using the format below for file name.

 **Save orders/invoces to a pdf file and into the folder 'Orders and Receipts' using the following file name:**